A guide to showing up for your loved ones.

 - CHALLENGE REGRESSIVE ATTITUDES: stand up against people who speak in a harmful way, use abusive language against queer people, or make lewd jokes.
 Ignite a conversation about why being discriminatory is unacceptable.

-- CONFRONT YOUR PREJUDICES: as an ally you’ll find yourself challenging unconscious bias, stereotypes, and assumptions you never realised you had, whether it’s the jokes you make or words you use.
-Being a good ally means being open to being wrong and being willing to work on it.
+- CONFRONT YOUR PREJUDICES: as an ally you’ll find yourself challenging unconscious bias, stereotypes, and assumptions you never realised you had, whether it’s the jokes you make or the harmful words you use.
+Being a good ally means being open to being wrong, not taking it personally, and being open and willing to work on yourself.

 - EDUCATE YOURSELF: do your research and stay informed.
 There are a lot of resources available, especially online.
 You can also ask your LGBTQI+ loved ones if they’re willing to answer them.